BravishkaSkytano/blog-old/source/_posts/court-of-shadows-and-ruin/characters.md

 ---
 title: Characters
 date: 2022-01-24
-categories: Court of Shadows and Ruin
+categories: court of shadows and ruin
 ---
 ## Azura